 Casual ensembles for dinner, loose linens for the spa and moleskins for riding.

-24 hours, offering a range of regional dishes; a AU$25 surcharge a room applies to each order.
+24 hours, offering a range of regional dishes; an AU$25 surcharge a villa applies to each order.
 Expect everything from crispy lobster spring rolls to Wolgan Angus beef burgers with hand-cut fries.

-Emirates One&Only Wolgan Valley is located in a private nature and conservation reserve in the Greater Blue Mountains World Heritage Area, and can be reached from Sydney in less than three hours by car.
+Emirates One&Only Wolgan Valley is located in a private nature and conservation reserve in the Greater Blue Mountains World Heritage Area, set amid 7,000 acres of protected wilderness, and can be reached from Sydney in less than three hours by car.

 Fly into Sydney's Kingsford Smith Airport (www.sydneyairport.com.au), around 190km from Wolgan, a hub for numerous international and domestic flights.

-Driving to Wolgan Valley, 190km north-west of Sydney, is an adventure in itself, and leaving your car at the gate – a resort policy – only adds to the sense of arrival at a place of some remoteness and seclusion.
+Driving to Wolgan Valley, 190km north-west of Sydney, is an adventure in itself, and leaving your car at the car park by the gate – a resort policy – only adds to the sense of arrival at a place of some remoteness and seclusion.
 Two routes are suggested: via Katoomba and the Blue Mountains proper, or via Richmond and the strangely named Bells Line of Road, a long, spectacular and less populated drive direct over the hills to Lithgow.
-Free on-site parking is provided near the hotel.
-Alternatively, luxury 4WD transfers can be arranged for AU$695 one way per vehicle via Bells Line of Road, or for AU$968 via Katoomba; just ask Smith24 for more information.
+Free on-site parking is provided.
+Alternatively, luxury limousine transfers can be arranged for AU$799 one way per vehicle via Bells Line of Road, or for AU$1,049 via Katoomba; just ask Smith's travel specialists for more information.

 Worth getting out of bed for

 Emirates One&Only Wolgan Valley is a universe unto itself.
 Unless you are here for more than three or four nights, we wouldn't recommend leaving.
-The resort's field guides are friendly, smart and hugely well-informed, and if you're keen to explore, be sure to take one: wildlife, Aboriginal history, colonial heritage and guided mountain bike tours are all included in the tariff.
-There are additional charges for certain 'signature experiences'; nocturnal wildlife spotlighting and stargazing are particularly popular, but the stand-out activity is the guided horse-riding; you're driven across the property to state-of-the-art stables to saddle up on some fine thoroughbreds.
-Clay target and compound bow shooting can also be organised on the property for a fee.
+The resort's field guides are friendly, smart and hugely well-informed, and if you're keen to explore, be sure to take one: wildlife, colonial heritage, conservation and stables tours, plus stargazing talks and guided nature walks are all included in the tariff.
+There are additional charges for certain signature and private experiences; sundowner tours, nocturnal wildlife spotlighting, and campfire and stargazing tours are particularly popular, but the stand-out activity is the guided horse-riding; you're driven across the property to state-of-the-art stables to saddle up on some fine thoroughbreds.
+Clay target and archery can also be organised on the property for a fee.
 If you do feel the need to stray further afield, golf, fly-fishing, 4WD expeditions and a regional food and wine tour are all on hand; costs apply.